artprojectgroup/wc-apg-nifcifnie-field/readme.txt

 * You can remove the phone and email fields from the default address.
 * You can display and customize an error message for the billing form using the `apg_nif_display_error_message` and `apg_nif_error_message` filters.
 * You can remove the Email and Phone fields from the submission form with the `apg_nif_add_fields` filter.
+* Adds a customer download button in WooCommerce (Customers) that includes the NIF/CIF/NIE field in the CSV.
 * It validates documents from:
  * Albania.
  * Andorra.